Lakers News: LeBron James Passes Kobe Bryant For 3rd On NBA All-Time Scoring List

 Los Angeles Lakers forward LeBron James (33,644 points and counting) has passed legend Kobe Bryant for third on the NBA’s all-time scoring list now.

-With 7:20 remaining in the third quarter against the Philadelphia 76ers, James passed him with a layup.
+With 7:24 remaining in the third quarter against the Philadelphia 76ers, James passed Bryant with a layup, but the Lakers unfortunately still trailed 74-54.

 After turning 35-years-old on Dec.
 30, James has moved up numerous lists during the 2019-20 NBA season and will continue to do so in his 17th season.